 ATSDR evaluates site conditions to determine if people could have been (a past scenario), are (a current scenario), or could be (a future scenario) exposed to site-related contaminants.
 When evaluating exposure pathways, ATSDR identifies whether exposure to contaminated media (soil, water, air, waste, or biota) has occurred, is occurring, or will occur through ingestion, dermal (skin) contact, or inhalation.
 ATSDR also identifies an exposure pathway as completed or potential, or eliminates the pathway from further evaluation.
 Completed exposure pathways exist if all elements of a human exposure are present.
 (See "Exposure Pathway" in Appendix A for a description of the elements of a completed exposure pathway.)
-A potential pathway is one in which one or more of the pathway elements cannot be definitely proved or
+A potential pathway is one in which one or more of the pathway elements cannot be definitely proved or disproved.
+A pathway is eliminated if at least one element is absent.

-A chemical or radiological release does not necessarily mean that exposure will result.
+A chemical release does not necessarily mean that exposure will result.
 Exposure can only occur when a person has contact with a contaminant.